 Peak times for WIC-5150 responses occur between 10AM and 10PM.
 This can be a function of resource availability during business hours as most calls are for transport, however 9-1-1 responses which are less influenced by peak operating times follow a similar pattern.
 For both transport and 9-1-1 responses, WIC-5150 calls are greatly reduced between 11PM and 7AM.
-Interestingly, a similar pattern exists for non-transport responses reduced on weekends; however, 9-1-1 responses tend to decrease on Fridays.
+Interestingly, a similar pattern exists for non-transport responses reduced on weekends; however, 9-1-1 responses tend to decrease on Fridays and increase again on weekends with the highest numbers occurring on Saturdays.